angusiguess/angusiguess.github.io/content/fitness/stretches/index.md

 This routine was put together to satisfy a couple of goals:
 - Do any stretching at all
-- Put stretching into my the break periods of my routine
+- Put stretching into the break periods of my routine
 - Develop flexibility with the least reasonable effort.

 ## Assumptions